 Andres has practiced law for the City of Chicago Law Department for over 20 years, specializing in constitutional litigation in federal and state courts.
 Prior to that he was an associate with a large firm in New York City.
 He has degrees from the University of Chicago and the University of Michigan Law School.
 He lives in Rogers Park with his wife, Rachel.

-Kim is a partner at the law firm of Cassiday Schade, and is a member of its Professional Liability Practice Group, concentrating in the area of medical malpractice defense.
-Admitted to practice in the Supreme Court of the State of Illinois and US District Court, Northern District of Illinois, Kim has served with a number of professional, community and civic organizations including the Cook County Judicial Evaluation Committee, the Illinois State, Chicago and Asian American Bar Associations, and the United Way’s Diversity Alliance.
+Kim is a partner at the law firm of Hughes Socol Piers Resnick & Dym, Ltd. and is a member of the medical malpractice and birth trauma defense teams.
+Admitted to practice in the Supreme Court of the State of Illinois and US District Court, Northern District of Illinois, Kim has served on the Cook County Judicial Evaluation Committee for the Alliance of Bar Associations through her involvement with the Illinois Bar Association and the Asian American Bar Association.
 Kim is a graduate of Northern Illinois University and the Northern Illinois University College of Law and lives in Chicago.